daattali/beautiful-jekyll/_posts/2020-08-24-Processing-Reddit-Data-to-Tackle-Police-Brutality.md

 ### What I've learned

-Number one: communication is key, between everyone on the team all the time, always.
+Hands down: communication is key, between everyone on the team all the time, always.
 Communication has solved far too many problems for me to count, not only on this project, but on other projects as well.
 Being able to communicate effectively, even just a simple "hey, this is what I'm working on, here's how it works, here's how you access it, bla bla bla" works wonders.
 Same with pulling in team members from outside your scope of work and asking about how things will connect together.

 Other than that, I've learned that FastAPI is very cool and useful for quickly setting up apps that output data, it's a very nice framework and I'll definitely keep it in mind.